tilt-dev/tilt/docs/_build/html/_sources/first_config.md.txt

 - `k8s_resource('oneup', 'oneup.yaml')`

-This next line reads a Kubernetes YAML, gives it a name and creates it in Kubernetes.
-Tilt tracks while files you read, then automatically rebuilds your server if those files change.
+This next line reads Kubernetes YAML, gives it a name and creates it in Kubernetes.
+Tilt tracks dependencies; you can edit YAML, Dockerfiles or the Tiltfile and Tilt will automatically rebuild your server.

 At the risk of diving too deep, let's unpack that YAML file.